-This section was tested on the previous baseline (case 140a).
-However the results and conclusions should only slightly differ for the current baseline and the other options.
+This section focuses on the case 140a.
+However the results and conclusions should only slightly differ for the other options.

 As shown in Figure 15-3 the visibility from Earth during the Jupiter tour is affected by occultations by Jupiter and the fours Galilean moons.
 From the figure it is clear that occultations by Io, Europa and Callisto are negligible; therefore they are not analysed in greater details.